ARM-software/abi-aa/sysvabi64/sysvabi64.rst

     +-----------------------------------------+------------+

 ``GNU_PROPERTY_AARCH64_FEATURE_1_BTI`` This indicates that all executable sections are compatible with Branch Target Identification mechanism.
-An executable or shared object with this bit set is required to generate `Custom PLTs`_ with BTI instruction.
+See `Tool requirements for generating BTI instructions`_.

 ``GNU_PROPERTY_AARCH64_FEATURE_1_PAC`` This indicates that all executable sections have been protected with Return Address Signing.